-…Except, I’m a ‘crisp’ girl.
+…except, I’m a ‘crisp’ girl.
 I think it started when I was a child.
-My grandmother didn’t have a toaster so she always made our toast in the oven.
+My grandmother didn’t have a toaster, so she always made our toast in the oven.
 As it dried out in the heat, the toast turned golden and crispy and was the perfect vehicle for butter and fried eggs or dripping honey or jam.
-Each bite had a perfect crunch and it made me a devotee of the crispy!
-For instance, when I make brownies, I love the end pieces, the ones that are just slightly overcooked, chocolatey and chewy.
+Each bite had a perfect crunch, and it made me a devotee of the crispy!
+For instance, when I make brownies, I love the end pieces, the ones that are just slightly overcooked, chocolatey, and chewy.
 A nice french baguette?
 I’m eyeing the crisp heel and hope nobody else wants it.
-When I order french fries, I always ask for them extra crispy.
-I love most of my cookies crisp too and these gingersnaps?
-Not only do they have significant crunch, they have a delightful zing from lots of spices and a touch of black pepper and cayenne.
-They put the ‘snap’ back in gingersnap!
+When I order french fries, I always ask for them to be extra crispy.

 Crisp Gingersnaps